microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

 This repository currently exclusively contains queries and suites required for certification of Windows drivers.
 For full documentation, please visit [CodeQL and the Static Tools Logo Test](https://docs.microsoft.com/windows-hardware/drivers/devtest/static-tools-and-codeql) on Microsoft Docs.

-The main branch of this repo currently uses [version 2.6.3 of the CodeQL CLI](https://github.com/github/codeql-cli-binaries/releases/tag/v2.6.3) and [version lgtm/1.29.0 of the CodeQL queries](https://github.com/github/codeql/releases/tag/lgtm%2Fv1.29.0).
+The main branch of this repo currently uses [version 2.11.5 of the CodeQL CLI](https://github.com/github/codeql-cli-binaries/releases/tag/v2.11.5).
+The associated core queries and libraries should be installed by running "codeql pack install" from the "src" subdirectory of this repository.

 When using this repo to certify a driver, please use the appropriate sub-branch for the Windows release in question:

 | Release                  | Branch to use | CodeQL CLI version |
 |--------------------------|---------------|--------------------|